AndreasLill/biztalk-context-to-sourcefilename/README.md

 ```

 ### TargetSourceFileName
-The target source file name using biztalk or custom context properties.
+The target source file name containing the context property macros.
 The context properties are found in the component using [%ContextName%].
+This will be written to %SourceFileName% (ReceivedFileName) context.

 Examples:
 ```